AndreyTeets/DotNetDBTools/README.md

 Also provides declarative means for database structure description with different syntax, but publishing process is entirely different and relies on dragging the whole history of every change done to database.
 Also DotNetDBTools is not an ORM, it just provides means to describe and deploy database structure and analysis on this structure.

 # Supported DBMS
-+ MSSQL (in development, only basic descriptions (c#) and their deployment work, probably with major bugs)
++ MSSQL (basic descriptions (c#) and their deployment/generation seem to work, probably with major bugs, almost no analysis)
-+ MySQL (in development, only basic descriptions (c#) and their deployment work, probably with major bugs)
++ MySQL (basic descriptions (c#) and their deployment/generation seem to work, probably with major bugs, almost no analysis)
-+ PostgreSQL (in development, descriptions (c#) and their deployment work, probably with major bugs)
++ PostgreSQL (most descriptions (c#) and their deployment/generation seem to work, probably with major bugs, almost no analysis)
-+ SQLite (in development, descriptions (c# and sql) and their deployment work, probably with bugs)
++ SQLite (all descriptions (c# and sql) and their deployment/generation seem to work, probably with bugs, almost no analysis)

 # How to use
 1. Create a netstandard2.0 project for a database decription.